qrti/funcList/README.md

 - avoid editing reference lists
   references may mess up (-> [History](#history))
   vsCode API has no possibility to make untitled file scheme documents read only
+- closing reference lists or vsCode will pop up a save dialog
+  (pressing 'Save' will not save the list)
 - wrong formulated regular expressions may cause unpredictable display results

 # History